Tait learned Russian at Latymer

 official's life which is of no interest to anyone.
 Building bridges

-between cultures is much more honorable and productive, and
+between cultures is much more honourable and productive, and

 absolutely necessary at this time.”

-Arch Tait’s most recent translations are Sergey Yarov’s Leningrad, 1941-1942 (Polity); and Ivan Chistyakov’s The Diary of a Gulag Prison Guard (Granta)
+Arch Tait's most recent translations are Yelena Rzhevskaya's Memoirs of a Wartime Interpreter (Greenhill), and Maxim Trudolyubov's The Tragedy of Property (Polity); and Ivan Chistyakov’s The Diary of a Gulag Prison Guard (Granta)

 "The language is wonderful!
 I can't get over it.
 The words are so intelligently and accurately selected they flow like music.
 Thank you once again."
 Face Fashion, Moscow (2007)